yannicklin/cfw-example/README.md

 * This has largely been mitigated through the use of Cloudflare Page Transform rules, in which an `Origin` header is injected into the request, to satisfy upstream services, on both `OPTIONS` and `POST` requests.
 Refer to transform rule `CF Worker router feature branch (CORS : ADO-27148)` in request and response header modification tabs
-* Bear in mind that these rules exists in both the `dev.comparethemarket.com.au` and `comparethemarket.com.au` CF zones (to manage health routes on *.secure.comparethemarket.com.au)
+* Bear in mind that these rules exists in both the `dev.xxx.xxx.xxx` and `xxx.xxx.xxx` CF zones (to manage health routes on *.secure.xxx.xxx.xxx)
 * Other factors to consider, when debugging CORS issues are CF WAF rules and CF Zero Trust - network failures in the browser, should be curled, to interrogate the response and identify possible interference by Cloudflare